-- Fixes trailing whitespace, EOF, and EOLs - Confirms python code compiles (AST) - Blocks the committing of large files and keys - Rebuilds the dynamic portions of the docs related to the CLI.

-• Confirms that all unit tests pass.
-(Currently, this is the same test run by Travis CI, but since tests complete in under 5 seconds, the run-everywhere approach seems appropriate for now.
+- Fixes trailing whitespace, EOF, and EOLs - Confirms python code compiles (AST) - Blocks the committing of large files and keys - Rebuilds the dynamic portions of the docs related to the CLI. - Confirms that all Unit test pass.
+(Currently this is the same tests also run by Travis CI, but since test complete in under 5 seconds, the run-everywhere approach seems appropriate for now.
 Eventually, the local testing will likely become a subset of the full test suite.)